nidafirdaws/recipes/README.md

 Moreover, we changed our model selection to `DecisionTreeRegressor` because we believed most relationships in our features have with `n_steps` are nonlinear. `DecisionTreeRegressor` is robust against the outliers in our quantitative features and will more effectively handle the non-linear relationships within our data. `DecisionTreeRegressor` also makes decisions based on feature importance and the interactions between features themselves, which allows us to beenift form the linear relationships within features, like those of nutritional values.

 We tuned the hyperparameter `max_depth` because we wanted to prevent overfitting.
+We additionally tried to test using the hyperparameter `max_features`, which tells the `DecisionTreeRegressor` how many features to use at a specific split, but we are not working with a large number of features, so we decided against it.
 We ran a simulation to check for optimal values of `max_depth` with respect to our RMSE and r^2 value.
 We utilized a simple loop to achieve this and then plotted the changes of RMSE and r^2 as the max_depth increased.

 <iframe
-  src="assets/max_depth_vs_R2_plot.html"
+  src="assets/max_depth_vs_R2_plot_correct.html"
   width="800"
   height="400"
   frameborder="0"